-Finally, RT Co-optimization as described here is equally applicable to either a single interval or a Multi-Interval RT Market.
+Finally, RT Co-optimization (both Option 1 and Option 2) as described here is equally applicable to either a single interval or a Multi-Interval RT Market.

+Please note that the descriptions in the sections below are applicable for both options (Option 1 and Option 2) unless explicitly stated otherwise.

 High Level Description of the Clearing Process and Outputs